Significant improvement in trends in the third quarter of 2020 in Wines & Spirits and Fashion & Leather Goods

 OUTLOOK

-In a very turbulent context, marked by continuing economic and health uncertainties, LVMH will continue to exercise caution, strengthen its cost controls and selectivity in its investments.
+In a very turbulent context, marked by continuing economic and health uncertainties, the Christian Dior group will continue to exercise caution, strengthen its cost controls and selectivity in its investments.
 The Group will maintain a strategy focused on preserving the value of its brands, by continuing its marketing and communication investments and relying on the exceptional quality of its products and the reactivity of its organisation.
-LVMH will rely on the power of its brands and the talent of its teams to further extend its global leadership in the luxury market in 2020.
+The Group will rely on the power of its brands and the talent of its teams to further extend its global leadership in the luxury market in 2020.

 The decision to pay an interim dividend will be discussed by the Board of Directors before the end of the month and announced thereafter.